MyBord/mybord-server/docs/deployment.md

 Prisma Cloud is the service we use to manage our heroku prisma instance.
 We can find this service at https://app.prisma.io/

+Prisma Cloud is also where we go to create our server that gets linked to heroku as well as our database that gets linked to heroku.

 ### A. Deploying to Prisma

 In order to deploy to Prisma, you must do the following: